 The School will provide detailed, specific information to data subjects.
-This information will be provided through the School's privacy notices which are concise, transparent, intelligible, easily accessible and in clear and plain language so that a data subject can easily understand them.
+This information will be provided through the School's privacy notices and/or fair processing notices which are concise, transparent, intelligible, easily accessible and in clear and plain language so that a data subject can easily understand them.
 The School's privacy notices are tailored to suit the data subject and set out information about how the School use their data.